Adoption Lobby Hours

 Saturday 11am - 6pm

 Major Holidays Closed

-The IndyHumane Animal Welfare Center is located in the Haughville neighborhood, which was identified as one of the areas most in need of animal welfare services.
-The Center houses the Albert G. and Sara I. Reuben Vaccination Clinic, offering low-cost cat and dog vaccines.
-The Center also offers spay/neuter services.
+The Animal Welfare Center is located in the Haughville neighborhood, which was identified as one of the areas most in need of animal welfare services.
+It houses the Albert G. and Sara I. Reuben Vaccination Clinic, offering low-cost cat and dog vaccines.
+It also offers low-cost spay/neuter services.